-The European Union has grown out of three communities founded after World War II to establish peace and prosperity in Europe.
+The EU has grown out of 3 communities founded after World War II to establish peace and prosperity in Europe.
 The European Coal and Steel Community was set up in 1951, the European Atomic Energy Commission was founded in 1957 and the European Economic Community was also founded in 1957.

-The fundamental laws of the European Union are set out in the various treaties agreed and ratified by the Member States.
-A treaty is ratified when it is formally accepted by the Member State.
+The fundamental laws of the EU are set out in the various treaties agreed and ratified by the member states.
+A treaty is ratified when it is formally accepted by the member state.

 The most important treaty is the Treaty of Rome, which created the European Economic Community in 1957.
 Since the Treaty of Rome, the following treaties have been agreed and ratified by all the Member States: the Merger Treaty in 1967, the Single European Act in 1986, the Treaty on European Union (the Maastricht Treaty) in 1992, the Treaty of Amsterdam in 1997, the Treaty of Nice in 2002 and the Treaty of Lisbon in 2009.

-The European Union is run by five main institutions:
+The European Union is run by 5 main institutions: